Multi-layer Perceptron Trainability Explained via Variability: Variability vs. Trainability

 \section{Variability vs. Trainability}

-As we have seen, for fully connected neural nets with a fixed number of parameters, variability is initially small, due to low activation ratio values, and then it rises to a peak with the growth of the depth; after that it starts to fall due to the progression of C2C phenomenon.
-In this section, we present numerical evidence verifying that the pattern of variability change is highly correlated to the performance of corresponding neural nets.
-This suggests that variability may well serve as a predictive indicator on performance of suitable neural nets.
+We have observed that variability of MLPs with a fixed number of parameters changes with depth: it is low at first, then peaks, and then decreases due to C2C.
+In this section, we present numerical evidence that links the pattern of variability change to the training performance of MLPs.
+We suggest that variability can serve as a predictive indicator of trainability of MLPs, as $V_3$ correlates highly with the training performance of the corresponding neural networks.